henriquelalves/glam/README.md

 ## Installing
 The project only works on UNIX (Linux/Mac) machines.
 You need `git` installed for the commands to work.

-**This is a WIP project**, so I'm not too focused on providing releases; right now, the easiest way to install this project is via `cargo install`.
+**This is a WIP project**, so I'm not too focused on providing releases; right now, the easiest way to install this project is via `cargo install godot-glam`.
 This may change if this project gain traction.

 ## Example
 You can initialize your project (with meaningful `.gitignore` and `.gdignore` files) with: